Belgarion/mochimo-scripts/README.md

 ## Introduction ##
-Scripts for running multiple mochimo nodes on the same computer using network namespaces.
+Scripts for running multiple mochimo nodes (so that it can be mined with multiple CPUs or GPUs) on the same computer using network namespaces.

+## Requirements ##
+* tmux
+* bridge-utils

 ## How to use ##
 (Modify paths to match your paths)